This is a guest contribution.

 Drama dressed up as scholarship (shallow, non-essential work)

-Cal Norton is correct in his 2019 deep-dive into Digital Minimalism where he drives home his argument that there’s no Nobel Prize for tweeting, liking, reacting, or otherwise fanning the flames of the whirlwind.
+Cal Newport is correct in his 2019 deep-dive into Digital Minimalism where he drives home his argument that there’s no Nobel Prize for tweeting, liking, reacting, or otherwise fanning the flames of the whirlwind.
 There’s a deeper point, though.
 Scholars unwittingly screw themselves by mindlessly reacting to “stimuli in the ether” because too many of us have convinced ourselves that swimming around in The Shallows (Carr 2010) is “what academics do”.
 Again: Bullshit.

 Bourdieu (1988) analyzed how power-relations reproduced by a generation of professors who were collectively “asleep at the wheel” and controlled academia through a particular form of what he called “academic power”.
 Translated from his sometimes overly complicated dense French (and overly complicated dense English translations), academic power meant “has no original, nor interesting ideas about the acute challenges of our generation”.
 That damning critique lost Bourdieu a lot of friends, especially because of his analysis of how professors with no major ideas or nothing to say held on to their jobs.

 Adding insult to injury, Bourdieu convincingly completed his argument by contrasting the scholars who actually made the crucial breakthroughs of his generation with those who maintained their status and position though “drama dressed up as scholarship” (I recommend his book to anyone who thinks this sounds familiar).
-Norton’s critique is similar and easier to understand.
+Newport’s critique is similar and easier to understand.
 Essentially he argues that much of our time in this generation of knowledge work is flushed down the toilet, in shallow “activity”, in contrast to the deep work that leads to breakthroughs, no matter what your field, discipline, or domain.

 Everybody is busy: But why, on what and how?